Chapter 13 bankruptcy could save your Erie home from foreclosure

 When you file for Chapter 13 bankruptcy, your lender is prohibited from conducting the foreclosure sale.
 This is because the automatic stay prohibits most creditors, including your mortgage lender, from continuing any collection efforts without further court permission.
 Basically, this means you still have a chance to save your home as long as it has not already been sold at a foreclosure sale.

-How does Chapter 13 bankruptcy help me keep my home?
+How does Chapter 13 bankruptcy help you keep your home?

-Bankruptcy can be more than just a chance for you to get your debts under control.
+Bankruptcy can be more than just a chance to get your debts under control.
 If you make the most of the experience, it can teach you lessons that will improve your financial stability for the rest of your life.
-If you are facing a mortgage foreclosure, please do not hesitate to give our Steidl and Steinberg office in Erie a call at 800-360-9392.
-Our office offers a free consultation to review your individual situation to see if Chapter 13 is the best alternative for you.
+If you are facing a mortgage foreclosure, please call our Steidl and Steinberg office in Erie at 800-360-9392.
+Our office offers a free consultation to review your situation and see if Chapter 13 is the best alternative for you.